sstsimulator/sst-macro/docs/manual/manual.md

 This is exactly the functionality that SST/macro provides.
 Instead of using `mpic++`, you compile the code with {sst++}.
 This modifies your code and intercepts MPI calls, running them through the simulator instead of an actual MPI implementation.
-Your code will execute and run exactly the same.
-Your application won't even know the difference.
+Your code will execute and run exactly the same, and your application won't even know the difference.
-The only major hiccup is that you now need a parameter file with information like:
+You now need a parameter file with information like:

 ````
 node {